-Students are billed on a semester-by-semester basis.
-Billing statements are sent to students starting in July for the fall semester and December for the spring semester.
+Students are billed on a semester-by-semester basis with charges applied to their account one month prior to the start of classes.
+Students can access their current billing statements via their WebAdvisor account.
+Billing statements are mailed to students starting in July for the fall semester and December for the spring semester.

-Payment of all costs for each semester is due before or during the first week of classes, unless a monthly payment plan has been signed with the Business Office.
-A $250 late fee will be accessed on all accounts not paid in full or having a payment plan in place by the end of the first week of classes.
-A finance charge of 1% per month plus a $25 late fee will be charged to all past due accounts at the end of each month thereafter.
+Payment in full for each term is due by 5:00 PM on the Friday of the first week of classes, unless a payment plan has been signed with the Business Office.
+Summer payment deadlines may vary by start date, please inquire with the Business Office.
+A $250 late fee will be assessed on all accounts not paid in full or having a payment plan in place by the payment deadline.
+An 18% per annum finance charge will be applied to unpaid accounts.
 Students with unpaid accounts who have not made arrangements with the Business Office may be dismissed from classes.

-Mount Marty College does not issue degrees, grades, transcripts, employment placement credentials, or statements of honorable dismissal until all accounts are paid in full to the College, and until all current loans are satisfied.
-Students with unpaid balances may not register for another semester.
-The 1% monthly finance charge applies to unpaid accounts.
+Mount Marty College does not issue degrees, grades, transcripts, employment placement credentials, or statements of withdrawal until all accounts are paid in full to the College, and until all loans are in good standing.
+Students with unpaid balances may not register for classes.

 If you have any questions concerning your billing statement, please contact the Business Office at

-Mount Marty College provides the option to students to pay the estimated annual costs in equal payments through each semester.
+Mount Marty College provides the option for students to pay the estimated annual costs in equal payments during each semester.
 Determining the amount of the payment is made in consultation with the business office representative, and includes: